Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

 There have been isolated reports of cardiomyopathy and ischemic cardiac events associated with chronic amphetamine use.

 Valvular heart disease associated with the use of some anorectic agents such as fenfluramine and dexfenfluramine, both independently and especially when used in combination with other anorectic drugs, have been reported.
-However, no cases of this valvulopathy have been reported when Benzphetamine hydrochloride tablets have been used alone.
+However, no cases of this valvulopathy have been reported when Benzphetamine hydrochloride tablets, USP have been used alone.

 Overstimulation, restlessness, dizziness, insomnia, tremor, sweating, headache; rarely, psychotic episodes at recommended doses; depression following withdrawal of the drug.